Surgery to remove the lymph nodes in your neck

 Then you have a scan.
 This picks up the radioactive liquid and traces it as it moves through the lymphatic vessels and into the lymph nodes.
 The first nodes that the tracer drains into are the sentinel nodes.
 The radiographer might mark where these nodes are on your skin.

-The scan can take around 90 minutes, but this time may vary.
+The scan can take up to 2 hours, but this time may vary.
 Afterwards you might go straight to the ward to prepare for surgery.
 Or you may go home and return the following day for your surgery.

 Your surgeon removes the sentinel lymph nodes during your operation to remove the mouth cancer.
 During the operation, your surgeon also injects a small amount of blue dye around the cancer.
 The dye and the tracer help the surgeon identify the sentinel node.

-Your surgeon usually removes between 1 to 3 nodes.
-They send the lymph nodes to the laboratory to check for cancer cells.
+Your surgeon usually removes 1 to 3 nodes.
+They send the lymph nodes to the laboratory to be checked for cancer cells.

 After the sentinel lymph node biopsy